 They achieved this traditional-meets-modern look by taking cues from the architecture for color selections, creating welcoming co-working spaces and keeping sight lines open.
 The floor plan they created has distinct zones to help organize the wide-open office layout.

 This lounge area offers comfortable seating that’s practical for a busy office, with a tight-back sofa and leather chairs.
 The space was arranged to allow maximum light to stream in from the windows.
 “The architects of the building created it to allow as much natural light into the space as possible—we didn’t want the furniture to interfere with this mission!” says Anna.

 Another welcoming lounge space captures colors from the building’s architecture.
 Rugs were key in helping define the spaces and keep things cozy.

 The glass-walled conference room provides acoustical privacy but maintains the open feel of the office.
-Walnut and and charcoal-stained chairs blend elegantly with the other wood features of the room, like the original door and hardware.
+Walnut and charcoal-stained chairs blend elegantly with the other wood features of the room, like the original door.

 Communal spaces are a must in today’s workplace.
 Anna notes, “When people are actually at their office they want the opportunity to brainstorm and collaborate with their teammates.
 These tables provide the perfect answer to this need.
 They can be pushed together to create one large conference table or separated for even more seating.”